thatlittlegit/elephants/README.md

 ```

 ## Dedication
-The original *Elephants* theme was dedicated as follows:
+The original *Hippopotamus* theme was dedicated as follows:
 > To [Evelyn](https://www.evelynyeung.com) - the world's most extraordinary woman.
 > You've helped me through thick and thin.
 > There's no way I would have gotten so far without you.